-When you decide to advertise using Google Ads, you need to tell Google what keywords you want to use to trigger your ads.
-In other words, what are the words and phrases that someone will search and then see your ad?
+When you decide to advertise your business online using Google Ads, you need to tell Google what keywords you want to use to trigger your ads.
+In other words, what are the words and phrases that someone will search for to see your ad?

 Let’s take a look at our match type options.